 Listen to Podcasts

-Sometimes breaking up the norm can help with student engagement as well.
-If your students are used to listening to you lecture, try having them listen to a podcast on occasion.
-This will give them a different method for learning information and they may be excited to get a break from your lecturing (you’ll probably enjoy the break more).
-There are countless science-based podcasts available out there, and they cover everything from the simplest scientific ideas taught in early elementary school to the most complex scientific concepts that even professional scientists will appreciate.
+Sometimes, breaking up the norm can help with student engagement as well.
+Creating a multimodal approach to learning can increase engagement and reach more learners.
+Podcasts and audiobooks can help reach students who are auditory learners.
+There are countless science-based podcasts available out there, and they cover everything from the most straightforward scientific ideas taught in early elementary school to the most complex scientific concepts that even professional scientists will appreciate.
 Give your students an assignment to find the best science-based podcasts out there and make it a Friday treat to listen to one during class each week, or make them part of your regular in-class activities.

 Play Lesson Games

-With a TCI subscription, your students have access to interactive lesson games that will help gauge their understanding of the lessons you’ve been teaching.
-They are fun and entertaining, and they help students see where they are with grasping particular concepts.
+With TCI’s games library, your students can access interactive lesson games that will help gauge their understanding of the lessons you’ve been teaching.
+They are engaging and help students see where they are with grasping particular concepts.
 You can allow your students to work individually on lesson games that our science curriculum provides, or you can create your own lesson games to do a whole class review of a particular unit or concept.
-Jeopardy, bingo, and other interactive science games can be played using technology to make them more interactive, fun, and reusable.
+Jeopardy, bingo, and other interactive science games can be played using technology to make them more interactive and fun.

 Use Classroom Management Apps

-This one is applicable to just about any class, but it can keep students focused and on task without much effort from you, which is always a plus.
-Some apps can track the noise in a classroom and will react when it gets too noisy, some will allow your students to check-in or submit exit tickets via technology, and some simply provide timers or other daily things you might need as a science teacher.
+This one applies to just about any class, but it can keep students focused and on task without much effort from you, which is always a plus.
+Some apps can track the noise in a classroom and react when it gets too noisy, some will allow your students to check in or submit exit tickets, and some simply provide timers or other daily things you might need as a science teacher.
 While you could go the old-school way and do these things without apps, utilizing technology to enhance science teaching is a great way to get your students on board with even the simplest things.
-Students love the apps that tell them when they’re too loud, and they are extremely effective in minimizing unnecessary noise.
+Students love the apps that tell them when they’re too loud, and they are highly effective in minimizing unnecessary noise.
 You can also have in-depth discussions with your students about how these apps work, what goes into developing them, and any ideas they have for classroom management apps that science teachers would appreciate.

 Go on a Virtual Field Trip

-Countless places offer virtual field trips for students and individuals who don’t live nearby their establishment.
-Essentially, these places give you a tour of their facilities, complete with educational information that would be presented by a tour guide should you visit the place in person.
-While this isn’t quite as exciting as a real field trip, it is an excellent way to integrate new information into your classroom in a fun and interesting way.
+Countless places offer virtual field trips for students and individuals who don’t live near their establishments.
+These places give you a tour of their facilities, complete with educational information that a tour guide would present should you visit the site in person.
+It is an excellent way to integrate new information into your classroom in a fun and interesting way.
 Students will love seeing new places and learning about new things right from the comfort of their science classroom with access to virtual field trips.

 Get Student Feedback with Surveys & Polls

 It helps to have your students respond to you during class, but this can be challenging at times.
-Some students don’t want to respond because they don’t know the correct answer or because they’re afraid of looking silly in front of their peers, while others are too quiet or too disinterested to speak up.
-Using technology-based surveys or apps that allow polls will require all students to respond, increasing understanding and giving you the opportunity to touch on anything that may be unclear.
-Most of these apps will allow students to send responses directly to you, meaning you can see who responded in which way but the other students cannot, allowing for some anonymity, which is a big plus.
-Most survey apps allow you to create questions about absolutely anything, from if they understand the material to what activities they prefer to what they did over the weekend.
-These apps are incredibly beneficial for the science teacher looking to use technology to enhance teaching science, but they can also provide many advantages for all teachers.
+Using technology-based surveys or apps that allow polls will require all students to respond, increasing participation and allowing you to touch on anything that may be unclear.
+Most of these apps will allow students to send responses directly to you, meaning you can see who responded in which way, but the other students cannot, allowing for anonymity.
+Most survey apps allow you to create questions about anything, from whether they understand the material to what activities they prefer to what they did over the weekend.
+These apps are incredibly beneficial for science teachers looking to use technology to enhance teaching science, but they can also provide many advantages for all teachers.